Configure properties

 Administrators and developers manage content type properties in Optimizely CMS 13.
 Define built-in and custom properties, configure settings, and control language-specific values.

-Properties are key elements in Optimizely Content Management System (CMS).
 Content type properties store and present data, such as page types and block types, and they are fields where editors enter information into a page type.
-A property can be the page name, an image placeholder, or the editor area, where you can add text.
+A property can be the page name, an image placeholder, or the editor area for text.
 For example, the XHTML editor is a property of the type XHTML String (>255), which results in an editorial area in the page type when used.
 For property content to be visible to visitors, link it to a content type with the corresponding rendering.
 See also Develop properties.

 ImportantDynamic Properties were removed in CMS 13.
 If your implementation references